olivierlsc/swagger-express-ts/wiki/installation.md

 npm install swagger-express-ts reflect-metadata --save
 ```

-The InversifyJS type setDefinitions are included in the inversify npm package.
-InversifyJS requires the experimentalDecorators, emitDecoratorMetadataand lib compilation options in your tsconfig.json file.
+swagger-express-ts requires the experimentalDecorators, emitDecoratorMetadata and lib compilation options in your tsconfig.json file.

 ```json
 {